How To Start a Business as an Immigrant in the US

 Finally, get ready to manage your business finances after you launch.
 All business operators, regardless of citizenship, will need to:

 - Select financial reporting software.
 For lower cost and complexity, choose accounting software designed for small businesses that can handle important aspects of your business, such as reporting foreign currency, tracking inventory and preparing taxes for the U.S. and any other countries where you need to file.
-Keep it up to date for improved financial projections.
+Keep the software up to date for improved financial projections.

 - Set up payroll.
 Payroll processing demands accuracy, timeliness and understanding of governing regulations.
 Penalties for late or inaccurate reporting are high — so consider using a payroll service, or at least an expert to help set up and periodically review your process.